-• In the open air outside the terminal, away from entrances and other travellers.
+• In the open air outside the terminal — on the forecourt or towards the car park, away from entrances and other travellers.

-Smoking inside the enclosed terminal is not allowed under Indian law, with a fine of about ₹200 for smoking in non-designated spots.
+Smoking inside the enclosed terminal is banned under India’s COTPA law; fines apply for smoking in non-designated spots.

 Last updated: